jamesbenet/whats-going-on/README.md

 <br>

-## What's Up?
+## What's Going On

-_**What's Up?** is an event manager and social app that allows users to view and search for events and allows authenticated users to create and comment on upcoming events.
+_**What's Going On** is an event manager and social app that allows users to view and search for events and allows authenticated users to create and comment on upcoming events.

 <br>